Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Fremont Street Experience

-See the bright light shows, live entertainment, and classic hotels on Fremont Street
+See the bright light shows, live entertainment, and classic hotels on Fremont Street.

-The Fremont Street Experience is where what we now know as Sin City all began.
+Fremont Street is where what we now know as Sin City all began.
 The oldest casino in Las Vegas, Golden Gate Hotel and Casino, is still standing to this day.
 You will also find one of the newest adults-only hotels on Fremont Street, Circa.
-Fremont Street offers nightly live entertainment for free, and they also have incredible light shows every night.

 Gold Spike is a hip bar with games like giant beer pong and foosball, and it is very popular on Fremont Street.
 The Nerd is a huge video game and arcade bar guaranteed to be an insane amount of fun.
-Fremont Street is the perfect place to go for people seeking fun nightlife without having to go to a nightclub.
-It’s easily one of the best things to do in Las Vegas!

 The Chandelier Bar

-Surround yourself with a magnificent chandelier while drinking handcrafted cocktails
+Surround yourself with a magnificent chandelier while drinking handcrafted cocktails.

-📍 Google Maps | Phone: (702) 698-7000 | Website | Hours: 24/7 | Entrance: Free
+📍 Google Maps | Phone: (702) 698-7000 | Website | Hours: 24/7

 The Verbena is the most popular drink at this bar, and even though it is not officially on the menu, you can still order it.
 This drink is unique because it features a tiny flower that numbs your tongue and allows your tastebuds to experience the drink in a different way.